vercel/swr-site/pages/docs/mutation.md

 Sometimes, you want to update a part of your data based on the current data.

-With `mutate`, you can pass an async function which will receive the current cached value, if any, and let you return an updated document.
+With `mutate`, you can pass an async function which will receive the current cached value, if any, and returns an updated document.

 ```jsx
 mutate('/api/todos', async todos => {